What is the Suzuki method?

 Suzuki Strings in Seward

 I am so grateful to be able to share the Suzuki method right here in Seward Nebraska.
-In order to help foster a positive learning environment for our studio families, all Suzuki parents must attend a free introductory class on the Suzuki method and read Nurtured by Love by Dr. Suzuki and To Learn with Love: A Companion for Suzuki Parents by William and Constance Starr.
-Families attend either a private weekly lesson or our new "pod" lesson offering as well as a monthly group class.
-Other studio opportunities include semester recitals, Suzuki book graduation recitals, and an annual Suzuki workshop for students and families in Overland Park, Kansas.
+In order to help foster a positive learning environment for our studio families, all Suzuki parents must attend a free introductory class on the Suzuki method and read Nurtured by Love by Dr. Suzuki and Beyond the Music Lesson: Habits of Successful Suzuki Families by Christine E. Goodner.
+Families attend either a private weekly lesson or as well as a monthly group class.
+Other studio opportunities include semester recitals, Suzuki book graduation recitals, and many community events.
 Please contact me today to sign-up for our parent workshop and begin a most incredible journey with your child.